akankshamahajan99/DDoS/README.md

 Scope: Local + Global
 Stateholders: Companies, Universities, wherever there is a server.

-3. Requirement gathering and SRS
+3. Requirement gathering and SRS:
  Log Analyzer
  Firewall